yakovypg/NetArgumentParser/README.md

 ## Project Status And TODO List
 **NetArgumentParser** is currently under development.
 There are some features that need to be added to the project:
 - Add support of reflection-based configuring option set using special attributes.
-- Add support of import and export JSON configuration.
-- Add support of parent parsers.
 - Add NuGet package.

 ## Documentation